BypHQ/byp-poc/README.md

 ## Database Schema

-The app uses Prisma with PostgreSQL (Supabase).
-See `prisma/schema.prisma` for the full schema.
+The app connects to a PostgreSQL database (Supabase) with the following schema structure:

 ### Source Model
 - `id` (string, UUID, primary key)